1 Part Course |

 • What is generative AI? – the ‘satellite-level’ view

-• Generative AI in finance – e.g. financial report drafting, synthetic data, personalized communications, scenario stress testing, code generation, conversational financial assistants
+• Generative AI in finance – e.g. financial report drafting, synthetic data, personalised communications, scenario stress testing, code generation, conversational financial assistants

-• Discriminative AI in finance – e.g. sentiment analysis, credit scoring, fraud detection, algorithmic trading, quantitative risk modelling, anomaly detection, portfolio optimization, data analytics, time series forecasting
+• Discriminative AI in finance – e.g. sentiment analysis, credit scoring, fraud detection, algorithmic trading, quantitative risk modelling, anomaly detection, portfolio optimisation, data analytics, time series forecasting

 • Generative AI vs. RPA (Robotic Process Automation)

-• How LLMs (Large Language Models) are trained on selected data patterns
+• AI in finance training explores how LLMs are trained on selected data patterns

 • Core tools in use today: such as ChatGPT, DALL·E, Claude, Gemini, along with domain-specific fintech AI platforms